markhj/glfw-inputs/README.md

 🅰️ **Button states** for all controls to determine if a button is just pressed, held down or just released.

-📐 **Abstracted** such that every control type have a completely streamlined and predictable usage
+📐 **Abstracted** such that every control type have streamlined and predictable usage

 # Requirements 🌿
 - C++ 17 or higher*